 Philippians 4:6-7 has something to say here, “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

-Motivating homeschoolers can be hard, but it helps to remember what our long term goals are and that is, in part, to instil a love of lifelong learning in our kids.
-If we do this, we don’t need to worry about motivation in the future because we’ll find that kids who had good homeschool motivation when they were young usually had this because they loved learning.
+Motivating homeschoolers can be hard, but it helps to remember our long-term goals, and that is, in part, to instill a love of lifelong learning in our kids.
+If we do this, we don’t need to worry about motivation in the future because we’ll find that kids who had good homeschool motivation when they were young usually had this.
+After all, they loved learning.